quteron/algorithmify/algorithms/sorting/comparison-sort/insertion-sort/README.md

 Let's think what we can learn from this algorithm.

 * **It's in-place algorithm**
-As you can see we don't use any additional memory except one variable to store the position of the smallest element.
+As you can see we don't use any additional memory except one variable to store the current processed element.

-* **It's not stable**
+* **It's stable**
-As elements of the array move round because of swaps, it breaks elements relative order.
-So if array contains some equal values, there is a big chance that their relative order will be broken at the end.
+All elements of the array are only shifted to the right if they go before current processed element, so we don't break elements relative order.
+It's the first *stable* algorithm in our toolbox.

-* **Insensitive to the input array state**
+* **Sensitive to the input array state**
-As you can see we iterate through the items of the array looking for the smallest item independently of the initial array state.
-Even if array is already sorted, we will still look through all elements to the right starting from the first position.
-It sounds a little bit odd, apparently, we will waste our time.
-But it's how this algorithm is designed.
-So this algorithm is **non-adaptive**.

-* **Minimal number of swaps**
-As you can see we swap array items only in the outer array.
-So there can be not more than `n-1` exchanges for the array of `n` elements.
-That means that we have **linear number of swaps**.
-It's really a good value.
-No other sorting algorithms can boast of such good performance.
-In situations in which moving elements is more expensive than comparing then, this algorithm performs better than others.
+This is example of **adaptive** algorithm.
+As you can see on each iteration we compare our current element with elements on the left starting from the leftmost.
+And we start shifting if only the leftmost element goes after our current element.
+This means that if our array is already sorted we will never need shift elements and will complete execution much faster.

+It's very easy to prove that for already sorted array we will have `0` swaps and `n-1` compares at most.
+It means that in the best case we will have very fast execution in linear time.

 * **Has O(n^2) complexity**
-As you can see the first swap requires `n-1` comparisons, the second - `n-2`, the third - `n-3`, and so on.
-This is the series `(n-1) + (n-2) + (n-3) + ... + 1`, which simplifies to `n*(n-1)/2`.
-This means that this algorithm is `O(n^2)`.
-This is true for the best, average and worst case because the algorithm is non-adaptive to the initial state of the array.
-AS we already learned even if array is already sorted, the algorithm will still performs the sam number of comparisons.
+But in average case this algorithm have **O(n^2)** complexity.
+For randomly ordered array we can expect that for each element we would need to shift the half of elements on the left of the current position.

 You will see later that other [sorting algorithms][overview] have more efficient times than this one.